sedostheatre/sedos.co.uk/input/about/how-we-operate.md

 ---
 ^^^
 ![](/assets/sedosagm2024.jpg)
-^^^ Members of the 2024/25 Sedos Trustees and Management Committee along with Sedos members who attended the 2024 Seods AGM.
+^^^ Members of the 2024/25 Sedos Trustees and Management Committee along with Sedos members who attended the 2024 Sedos AGM.

 Sedos is a Charitable Incorporated Organisation.